pdeona/react-todo-first-step/README.md

 ## Todos

-This repository corresponds to this Medium article: [ARTICLE_URL] This is part one in a three part series on building modern React apps using Flow, Webpack, Redux and Firebase
+This repository corresponds to this Medium article: [Building a Modern React.js App with Flow](https://medium.com/@pedro_19839/building-a-modern-react-js-app-with-flow-876ff829a5cd)
+This is part one in a three part series on building modern React apps using Flow, Webpack, Redux and Firebase